CarleeSantel/nee-dcf/README.md

 # NextEra Energy (NEE) — DCF Model

-A Python-based discounted cash flow model for NextEra Energy, the largest regulated utility and renewable energy operator in North America.
-The script pulls live financial and market data with yfinance, builds a 5-year projection, calculates WACC from first principles, and exports a formatted, print-ready Excel workbook with a sensitivity table and full assumptions log.
+I created a Python-based DCF model for NextEra Energy (NEE), which is currently the largest regulated renewable energy corporation in North America.
+This script pulls live data with yfinance, builds a 5-year projection, calculates WACC from scratch, and exports a neat Excel workbook with separate sheets for sensitivity and full assumptions.

 ---

 ## Methodology

-### Free Cash Flow Proxy
+### Free Cash Flow Note

-Standard yfinance FCF (Operating CF − Capex) materially understates NEE's economic earnings because the company deploys $9B+ per year in growth capex to build regulated-return assets.
-That capex is not a drain on value — it creates rate base that generates future regulated revenue.
-Using reported FCF would penalize the company for its own growth.
+NOTE: Used Standard yfinance for free cash flow (Operating CF − Capex), which heavily understates NEE's economic earnings because the company spends $9B+ per year in capital expidentures to build regulated return assets.
+Using reported free cash flow would penalize the company for its own growth, so I used NOPAT.

 Instead, the model uses **NOPAT as the FCF proxy**: